 Source: Bloomberg, Waverton.
-As at 30.09.24 EXPECTATIONS FOR FUTURE INFLATION REMAIN SANGUINE The top chart shows the 2-year inflation swap rate which is one reflection of the market's view on future inflation.
+As at 30.09.24 EXPECTATIONS FOR FUTURE INFLATION REMAIN SANGUINE The top chart shows the 5-year inflation swap rate which is one reflection of the market's view on future inflation.
 One can buy or sell the swap.
 If you think inflation will average more than the current price, you buy the swap and vice versa.
 The payoffs are roughly linear.
 If you buy at 2% and the outcome is 2.2%, you make about 10%.
 The moves in rate markets and inflation swaps are clearly interlinked.
-The market remains sanguine about inflation over the next two years.
+The market remains sanguine about inflation over the next five years.
 But if future inflation actually takes longer to return to target that will be an issue for investors as it will almost certainly see a reversal upward in rate expectations.
 The bottom chart shows longer-term inflation indicators.
 Here the picture remains encouraging.
 The green line is the 10-year US inflation swap and the dark blue line is the inflation rate calculated from the spread between five year nominal and inflation linked bonds five years forward.
 Both have been rangebound in recent months.
 The general picture from both these charts is that the market remains pretty sanguine about future inflation.
-One of the critical things to watch in coming weeks will be to see if anything shifts upward market expectations for future inflation.
-The risk of a Trump Presidency would be that the imposition of tariffs on a wide range of goods will raise headline inflation levels.
-And the likelihood of an increased budget deficit could also be seen as inflationary.
-2-year inflation swap rate (%)
+One of the critical things to watch in coming weeks will be to see if the Trump Presidency, and the likely imposition of tariffs on a wide range of goods does anything to these measures of expected inflation.
+5-year inflation swap rate (%)